Spanish Flu in Saskatchewan: 1918-19 A virtual exhibit based on the Spanish Flu exhibit at the WDM Saskatoon.

 *This online gallery contains mature subject matter.
 Visitor discretion is advised.

 The history of the Spanish Flu pandemic of 1918-19 is more relevant today, more than 100 years later, than perhaps any time since.
 We invite you to explore this online gallery featuring history, artifacts and sound clips of Saskatchewan stories during the 1918-19 Spanish Flu pandemic.

 We’ve even expanded some portions of the exhibit to include additional artifacts in the WDM Collection that help us better understand the impact of the 1918-19 influenza pandemic on Saskatchewan people.
-The original exhibit can be found in the Winning the Prairie Gamble gallery at the WDM Saskatoon.
+The original exhibit can be found in the 100 Years of Saskatchewan History exhibit at the WDM Saskatoon.

 We recognize this is not a comprehensive history of the Spanish Flu in Saskatchewan.
 Rather, it is a sampling how people coped, what they worried about and how they persevered.
 We recognize that not everyone’s histories are represented here.
 There is great need for more research on the impacts of the Spanish Flu in First Nations and Métis communities in Saskatchewan.
 Historians do know that the pandemic had devastating effects on Indigenous communities, exacerbated by colonial policies that already contributed to lower social determinants of health.